-Budapest Constanta Lisbon London Malmö Germany ΝΑCTO Summary Elem ents and Dimensions of Tactile Paving Along the Sidewalk or in Complex Locations (e.g. Airports, Train Stations, Pedestrian Zones, Squares) Tactile guidance path with direction/ orientation fields Tactile guidance path with direction/ orientation fields No recommendation Blister paving as a guidance path No recommendation Tactile guidance path ("Leitstreifen"), ribbed structure 0.30-0.60 m Blister surface ("Abzweigefelder") for changing directions;: 90 x 0.90 m No recommendation - Tactile guidance path - Orientation Fields Hazardous Situations (e.g. Steps, Ramps): Tactile paving should cover the full width of the hazard Tactile paving should cover the full width of the hazard (two or three units) Tactile paving should cover the full width of the hazard (two units) Tactile paving should cover the full width of the hazard, depth: 0.80 m First step with a strong visual contrast Blister surface ("Aufmerksamkeitsfeld") should cover the full width of the hazard, depth: 0.60 m or 0.90 m No recommendation Tactile paving covering the full width of the hazard First step with a strong visual contrast Public Transport: Access to platforms/tram stops with a max. gradient of 8% Access point to public transport vehicle No recommendation No recommendation Tactile paving should cover the full width of the platform, parallel to the platform edge; depth: 0.40 m, min. of 0.50 m back from the edge Blister surface and tactile paving to access point Ribbed structure ("Einstiegsfelder") and tactile paving with blister surface ("Auffindestreifen") to access point No recommendation Access to platforms Access points to the PT vehicle 1 1 Additional Requirements for Visual ly Impaired Persons 1 1 1 Additional Requirements Dropped kerbs: maximum gradient of 8% and width: 1.50- 2.00 m Kerbs with a reduced height of 0.02 m Dropped kerbs/access ramps: recommended gradient of 8%(max.
-15%) Dropped kerbs Materials of tactile paving elements with a strong visual contrast Dropped kerbs: maximum gradient of 8% (1 : 12) Audible and tactile signals Raised tactile strip between cycle path and footpath Dropped kerbs or same level Crossing points and consistent pedestrian crossings shall be designed for visually as well as mobility- impaired people. kerbs with a reduced height of 0.03 m materials of tactile paving elements with a strong visual contrast Provision of additional facilities at traffic signals safety separating strip with different surface along parallel to parking bays tactile strip between cycle path and footpath No recommendation Dropped kerbs and access ramps Material with strong visual contrast Audible and tactile signals (Table continue ed on following page)
+Budapest Constanta Lisbon London Malmö Germany ΝΑCΤΟ Riga Summary Elements and Dir nensions of Tactile Pavi ng Tactile guidance path with direction/ orientation fields Tactile guidance path with direction/ orientation fields No recommendation Blister paving as a guidance path No recommendation Tactile guidance path ("Leitstreifen"), ribbed structure 0.30-0.60 m Blister surface ("Abzweigefelder") for changing directions;: 90 x 0.90 m No recommendation Tactile guidance path with direction/ orientation fields on streets with ≥ 50 people/h (all types of pedestrians) Tactile guidance path Orientation Fields Situations (e.g. Tactile paving should cover the full width of the hazard Tactile paving should cover the full width of the hazard (two or three units) Tactile paving should cover the full width of the hazard (two units) Tactile paving should cover the full width of the hazard, depth: 0.80 m First step with a strong visual contrast Blister surface ("Aufmerksamkeitsfeld") should cover the full width of the hazard, depth: 0.60 m or 0.90 m No recommendation Tactile paving should cover the full width of the hazard First and last step with a strong visual contrast 300 mm width tactile paving before the stairs Tactile paving covering the full width of the hazard First step with a strong visual contrast Public Transport: Access to platforms/ tram stops with a max. gradient of 8 % Access point to public transport vehicle No recommendation No recommendation Tactile paving should cover the full width of the platform, parallel to the platform edge; depth: 0.40 m, min. of 0.50 m back from the edge Blister surface and tactile paving to access point Ribbed structure ("Einstiegsfelder") and tactile paving with blister surface ("Auffindestreifen") to access point No recommendation Yellow tactile paving with different surface leading to public transport stop Access to platforms Access points to the PT vehicle Additional Requiremen ts for Visually Impaired I Persons Additional Requirements Dropped kerbs: maximum gradient of 8% and width: 1.50- 2.00 m Kerbs with a reduced height of 0.02 m Dropped kerbs/access ramps: recommended gradient of 8%(max.
+15%) Dropped kerbs Materials of tactile paving elements with a strong visual contrast Dropped kerbs: maximum gradient of 8% (1 : 12) Audible and tactile signals Raised tactile strip between cycle path and footpath Dropped kerbs or same level Crossing points and consistent pedestrian crossings shall be designed for visually as well as mobility- impaired people. kerbs with a reduced height of 0.03 m materials of tactile paving elements with a strong visual contrast Provision of additional facilities at traffic signals safety separating strip with different surface along parallel to parking bays tactile strip between cycle path and footpath No recommendation Dropped kerbs: maximum gradient of 8 % Audible and tactile signals Traffic light buttons 1.20 m above the ground Dropped kerbs and access ramps Material with strong visual contrast Audible and tactile signals ( Table continued on following g page) 1 · · 1